jon5477/Java-FlyFF/README.md

 Project Information
 ===================
-Java-Flyff is a FlyFF server emulation programmed in Java and Scala.
+Java-Flyff is a long term project with the aim of making FlyFF (both client and server) a multiplatform program that can adapt to any environment with emphasis on portability on both Windows and Unix platforms.
-Our primary objective is to produce stable and scalable environment for FlyFF similar to the FlyFF program environment done in C++.
+Our primary objective is to produce a stable and scalable environment for FlyFF similar to the FlyFF program environment done in C++.
 However, our main difference resides in the libraries we use, cross platform support, and multiple database support.
-Primarily for Java-Flyff, we will use MySQL for managing the data.
-However, we will not limit the user from using other available database drivers.
+Primarily for Java-Flyff, we will use MySQL for managing the database backend.
+However, we will not limit the user from using other available database drivers (MariaDB, SQLite, etc.).

 Runtime Requirements
 ====================